Advancing Basic Science for Humanity

 - Neuro Celebrities

 This year, brain research swept the Life Sciences category of The Breakthrough Prize, an annual science prize known as the “Oscars of Science” for its glittery, star-studded ceremony.
 The 2020 Breakthrough Prize in Life Sciences was awarded to Jeffrey M. Friedman, F. Ulrich Hartl and Arthur L. Horwich, David Julius, and Virginia Man-Yee Lee.
-Two of the researchers have ties to Kavli Neuroscience Institutes: Friedman (Rockefeller University), who was recognized for his discovery of the hormone leptin, which is produced by fat cells and signals the brain to regulate food intake; and, Horwich (Yale University), who discovered the molecular machinery that guides the proper folding of proteins within cells, in collaboration with Hartl.
+Three of the researchers have ties to Kavli Neuroscience Institutes: Friedman (Rockefeller University), who was recognized for his discovery of the hormone leptin, which is produced by fat cells and signals the brain to regulate food intake; Julius (UCSF), who was recognized for discovering molecules, cells and mechanisms underlying pain sensation; and, Horwich (Yale University), who discovered the molecular machinery that guides the proper folding of proteins within cells, in collaboration with Hartl.
 Misfolded proteins are a hallmark of some brain diseases, as well as cancer.
 Their discoveries have profoundly changed how we understand obesity as well as neurodegenerative disorders.
-(You can watch the winners being fêted from your living room on Sunday, November 3 on National Geographic.)
+(You can watch the winners being fêted from your living room on Sunday, November 3, 2019, on National Geographic.)

 - 3D Movies of the Brain in Action